Hummer Maintenance: Cost, Plans and Service Schedule

 Are Hummer EVs expensive to maintain?

-While it’s still too early to tell exactly how much a Hummer EV will cost in maintenance, similar luxury EVs from Rivian and Tesla cost $300 or less to maintain annually, on average.
+While it’s still early to tell exactly how much a Hummer EV SUV will cost in maintenance, similar luxury EVs from Rivian and Tesla cost $300 or less to maintain per year, on average.
+Current estimates place maintenance and repair costs at $580 annually.

 How Hummer compares to other automakers

-As mechanic Sean Kim mentioned above, the cost of owning an H2 or an H3 is similar to the cost of owning another General Motors SUV from that era.
+As Kim mentioned above, the cost of owning an H2 or an H3 is similar to that of other GM SUVs from that era.
 Data from RepairPal supports his claim, estimating that the H2 and H3 will cost roughly $1,019 and $850 each year, respectively.

-When averaged together, the cost of owning a Hummer (about $935 per year) is certainly more than your average Honda or Toyota, but still less than a BMW or even a modern Ford.
+When averaged together, the cost of owning a Hummer is more than your average Honda or Toyota, but still less than a luxury BMW or even a modern Ford.

-Granted, these are just ballpark figures adjusted for inflation.
-Your cost may vary wildly depending on which Hummer model you get and how well it was maintained by its previous owner(s).
+Note that these are just ballpark figures.
+Your cost may vary widely depending on the Hummer model you choose and how well it was maintained by its previous owner(s).

 Hummer maintenance and repair costs by model

-Of all the brands we’ve surveyed, Hummer may have the most variance in ownership costs within its own lineup.
-Depending on which model you choose, the cost of maintaining and repairing a Hummer could be $300 — or ten times that.
+Of all the brands we’ve surveyed, Hummer may have the greatest variance in ownership costs across its lineup.
+Depending on which model you choose, the cost of maintaining and repairing a Hummer could be $300 or many times that amount.

-Naturally, the H1 is the most expensive by far thanks to its need for specialty parts, along with its mixed reputation for reliability.
+Naturally, the H1 is the most expensive by far, thanks to its need for specialty parts and its mixed reliability reputation.

 “H1s are riddled with mechanical and electrical failures,” says Kim.
 “The majority of owners I know barely drive them and just treat it like an investment.”

 As for the H2 and H3, however, the cost of maintenance and repairs is roughly average, which isn’t bad for an aging luxury SUV.
-In fact, the H3’s estimated $850 per year is actually less than the average cost of car maintenance across brands (about $900).
+In fact, the H3’s estimated $621 per year is actually less than the average cost of car maintenance across brands (about $652, according to RepairPal).

 Hummer maintenance cost and schedule

-If we look at the owners manual for a 2010 Hummer H2 (section 7-1), we can see that the routine maintenance schedule is extremely typical for a modern gas-powered vehicle.
-That means oil and filter changes every 5,000 miles, transmission fluid changes every 50,000 miles and more.
+If we look at the owner’s manual for a 2010 Hummer H2 (section 7-1), we can see that the routine maintenance schedule is extremely typical for a modern gas-powered vehicle.

 To keep things simple, it’s safe to say that the chart in our feature on average car maintenance costs — which estimates the service intervals and costs for a typical gas-powered vehicle — applies to the Hummer H2 and H3.

-The Hummer EV, on the other hand, only requires tire rotations and multi-point inspections every one year/12,000 miles.
-You’ll need cabin air filters every 22,500 miles and brake fluid at five years, but besides that, the first “major” service doesn’t come until mile 150,000, when you have to drain and fill the coolant circuits.
+The Hummer EV SUV, on the other hand, only requires tire rotations and multi-point inspections every one year or 12,000 miles.
+You’ll need cabin air filters every 22,500 miles and brake fluid at five years, but besides that, the first “major” service doesn’t come until 150,000 miles, when you have to drain and fill the coolant circuits.

 The H1, of course, is the opposite.
 You can see the complete H1 maintenance schedule here, courtesy of Real4WD.
 On paper, it looks pretty typical, but keep in mind that H1s may require specialty parts and experienced labor, hence the high cost.